trampgeek/moodle-qtype_coderunner/README.md

 existing <moodleHome>/local/CodeRunner folder to a backup location, then just follow the instructions in the next section.

+All existing questions in the system CR_PROTOTYPES category with names containing the string 'PROTOTYPE_' are deleted by the installer, which then re-loads them from the file local/CodeRunner/coderunner/db/questions-CR_PROTOTYPES.xml.
+Hence if you have developed your own question prototypes and placed them in the system CR_PROTOTYPES category you must export them in Moodle XML format before upgrading.
+You can if you wish place that exported file in the 'db' directory with a name ending in '_PROTOTYPES.xml'; they will then be automatically loaded by the installer.
+Alternatively you can reload them at your leisure later on.

 ### Installing CodeRunner from scratch